USEPA/USEEIO_API/doc/data_format.md

 ```

 ### flows.csv
-The file `flows.csv` contains the meta-data of the flows in the model.
+The file `flows.csv` contains the metadata of the flows in the model.
 It should have the following columns:

 ```